Articles of Incorporation Indiana: Everything You Need to Know

 When incorporation a non-profit corporation, you will need to decide if your corporation is intended for religious purposes, mutual benefit, or public benefit.
 You will also need to disclose if your non-profit will have members.
 A non-profit corporation's members serve the same purpose as the shareholders of a business.
 It is also important to disclose your corporation's procedure for distributing assets in the case of dissolution.

 If you need help filing your Articles of Incorporation Indiana, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.